Tom910/personal-blog/src/content/blog/2024-01-17-interview-experience.md

 - Provide alternatives and reasons to choose technology A over technology B.

-But in reality, some interviewers had their own structure, and I changed and adapted this structure to their requirements.
+But in reality, some interviewers had their own structure, and I changed and adapted mine to their requirements.
 But it created problems because without structure, I sometimes forgot to cover some aspects.

 ### My Preparation for System Design

 There are many videos and materials about System Design available on the internet that are suitable for middle levels.
 For senior/staff level positions, you need to have more in-depth knowledge.
 The key is to filter content and search for specific authors or read company blogs/public speeches of engineers from the company you want to prepare for.
 You can also debug an example of a site.
 For example, if you want to understand how to implement a Netflix clone, you can read a blog, find public talks, and debug the Netflix site.

+I also participated in a mock system design interview.
+You can find a partner who is also preparing for a system design interview and emulate a real interview.
+The mock interview will help you get a feel for the format of the section, learn to keep to time, and receive feedback from the interviewer.
+I have purchased one paid mock interview and completed many free mock interviews.
+You can find people who want to prepare for a system design interview in groups or sites related to interview preparation.

 As an example, I solved a total of 25 different System Design problems with an understanding of the main problems and challenges.
 It helped me a lot to understand different patterns and how really popular systems work inside.